POST-SURGICALCASE: Corneal Crosslinking

 Clinical Pearls

-• Asymmetry in keratoconus between eyes can mask disease progression, as patients may be fully functional with good vision from one eye alone.
+- Asymmetry between eyes can mask disease progression, as patients may be fully functional with good vision from one eye alone.

-• Prescription in glasses and soft contact lenses often change due to corneal remodeling after CXL; while changes may also occur in GPs and scleral lenses; it is often less than in glasses or SCLs.
+- While changes may also occur with GPs and scleral lenses following CXL; it is often less than with glasses or SCLs.

 Sources